debashis-mishra/debashis-mishra/README.md

 # 💫 About Me:
-⚡ I'm a Full Stack Web Developer specializing in MERN stack.<br>🔭 I’m open to learning new technologies and exploring other domains
+⚡ I'm a Full Stack Web Developer specializing in MERN stack.<br>🔭 I’m open to learning new technologies and exploring other domains.

 ## 🌐 Socials: